 If the user’s login is not from a trusted IP address or a browser with a Salesforce cookie, the login is blocked.

 Whenever a login is blocked or returns an API login fault, Salesforce must verify the user’s identity:

 For access via the user interface, the user is prompted to enter a token (also called a verification code) to confirm the user’s identity.

 Users aren’t asked for a verification code the first time they log in to Salesforce.

-For access via the API or a client, users must add their security token (or time-based token if Two-Factor Authentication on API Logins is set on the user’s profile and the user has added a time-based token to his or her account) to the end of their password in order to log in.
+For access via the API or a client, users must add their security token (or time-based token if Two-Factor Authentication on API Logins is set on the user profile and the users have added a time-based token to their account) to the end of their password to log in.

-A security token is an automatically-generated key from Salesforce.
-For example, if a user’s password is mypassword, and the security token is XXXXXXXXXX, then the user must enter mypasswordXXXXXXXXXX to log in.
+A security token is an automatically generated key from Salesforce.
+For example, if a user’s password is mypassword, and the security token is XXXXXXXXXX, the user must enter mypasswordXXXXXXXXXX to log in.
 Or, some client applications have a separate field for the security token.

 Users can obtain their security token by changing their password or resetting their security token via the Salesforce user interface.
 When a user changes their password or resets their security token, Salesforce sends a new security token to the email address on the user’s Salesforce record.
 The security token is valid until a user resets their security token, changes their password, or has their password reset.

 We recommend that you obtain your security token using the Salesforce user interface from a trusted network prior to attempting to access Salesforce from a new IP address.